johnnysaldana/matchify/README.md

   TF-IDF cosine, Jaccard).
 Training pairs are sampled 50/50 from the `group_id` supervision; the model learns which features matter on each dataset rather than relying on a hand-tuned weighting.
+- `BertMatchModel` — pretrained sentence-transformer encoder
+  (`all-MiniLM-L6-v2` by default) over a concatenation of each record's configured fields.
+The encoder runs once, the embedding matrix is cached, and candidates are ranked by cosine similarity in embedding space.
+  Requires `pip install matchify[deep]`.

 Every model implements `mrr()` and `confusion_matrix(threshold)` on the base class so they can be compared apples-to-apples on any labelled benchmark.